 The inscription reads: URBE ROMA IN PRISTINAM FORMA(m) (r)ENASCENTE LAUR.
 MANLIUS KARITATE ERGA PATRI(am) (a)EDIS SUO/NOMINE MANLIANAS PRO FORT(un)AR(um) MEDIOCRITATE AD FOR(um) IUDEOR(um) SIBI POSTERISQ(ue) SUIS A FUND(amentis) P(osuit) / AB URB(e) CON(dita)/MMCCXXI L AN(no) M(ense) III D(ie) II P(osuit) XI CAL(endas) AUG(ustas).

-The building also incorporates spolia, fragments of ancient Roman sculpture, such as a lion and an antelope, once part of a sarcophagus.
+The Casa di Lorenzo Manilio also incorporates spolia, fragments of ancient Roman sculptures, such as a lion killing an antelope, once part of a sarcophagus.

 its art, history and culture.